 Reference materials may be checked out by obtaining a special permission form from the Youth Collection staff; they are typically only checked out to members of the faculty.

 The picture books have call numbers that begin with YE and are arranged alphabetically by author in the section of shelving near the windows.
-The collection represents the work of major authors and illustrators, many artistic styles and mediums, and diverse audiences.
+The collection represents the work of major authors and illustrators, covering many artistic styles and mediums, with an emphasis on current titles.

 Both full-length biographies and biographies in picture book format are part of this section.
 The call number has three lines: Y (Youth), B (Biography), and the first three letters of the subject's last name.
 The section is arranged alphabetically according to the last name of the person being featured.

 All non-fiction materials are arranged according to the Dewey Classification System.
-Subjects are assigned numbers ranging from 001 to 999.
-Folklore is classified as 398, poetry as 821, and graphic novels as Y 741.
+Subjects are assigned numbers ranging from Y 001 to Y 999.
+Folklore is classified as Y 398, poetry as Y 821, and graphic novels as Y 741.
 (The Wikipedia "List of Dewey Decimal classes" is currently a good quick overview of what's where.)

-Complete collections of the Caldecott Award, the Coretta Scott King book Award, and the Newbery Award books are displayed in glass cases near the Youth Collection offices.
+Complete collections of the Caldecott Award, the Coretta Scott King book Award, and the Newbery Award medalists are displayed in glass cases near the Youth Collection offices.
 Iowa book awards for children and young adults--the Goldfinch, the Iowa Children's Choice Award, the Iowa Teen Award, and the Iowa High School Award--are also on display.
 They do not typically circulate.
 Additional circulating copies of these books are shelved within the various sections of the Youth Collection.

 Books with pop-ups, extended pages, pull-the-tabs, and other unusual features are shelved behind the Youth Collection Service desk.
-They may be checked out by obtaining a special permission form from the Youth Collection staff.
+Any patron may check these out by obtaining a special permission form from the Youth Collection staff.